Mama FM

 “Many aspiring leaders think leadership is about earning a monthly salary.
 They must instead focus on serving the interests of their people and adhering to constitutional principles,” she said.

 Laila Ndagire, UMWA’s Project Officer and one of the facilitators, trained participants on how to use both mainstream and social media effectively during campaigns.
-She also explained the structure of media houses and the importance of knowing whom to contact when seeking coverage.
+She also explained the structure of media houses and emphasised the importance of knowing whom to contact when seeking coverage.

 Musa Ssemanda, an incumbent LC3 Councillor, shared lessons from his four years in office, cautioning aspirants against making unrealistic promises.

 Clothilda Babirekere, UMWA’s Gender Specialist, discussed cultural barriers affecting women in politics.
-She highlighted how traditional norms often discourage women from leadership while grooming boys to take charge.
+She highlighted how traditional norms often discourage women from leadership roles while grooming boys to take charge.

 “From childhood, girls are raised to be homemakers, while boys are taught leadership.
 This mindset limits women’s participation in politics,” Babirekere said.